boku-met/coding-workshop-1/README.md

 browser.
 In that case, run `jupyter lab` or `jupyter notebook
 <notebook>.ipynb` and follow the instructions to access it in your
 browser.

+[^1]: The token is saved as plain text.
+This is a security risk.
+That is why it makes sense to limit its life time and restrict it to the resource you need to have access to.
+You will be asked to make these choices when creating it.
+However, try to balance the risk of someone obtaining the token (and having access to our shared GitHub account) and the hassle of overly tight restrictions.